The Hobo Guide to Getting Scabby in ‘Straya

 Regardless of where you travel, using the internet is just one of those necessities.
 Whether it’s searching for directions, bus timetables or finding the local strip joint, the net will surely be your lifeline.
 Paying for Internet data downloads on your phone is probably something you’ll want to try to avoid, so sussing out free WiFi is always high on the cheap hit list.
 While internet cafes are everywhere, they end up costing significantly more than a couple of coffees.
 Hunt down the local backpacker travel hub and join the scores of other WiFi thieves lining the windowsills scoping the free internet.

 McDonalds is always a low-key guarantee if you’re desperate, but it sucks.
 You’ll be rubbing shoulders with the hundreds of other grimy little consumers, milling around, scummier than you, chilling with their cheeseburgers.
-Better off finding the local library and going there – it’s probably free.
+Better off finding the local library and going there — it’s probably free, or at most $5 a membership.

 A great way to keep those dollars in your pockets is to avoid anything new.
 Australia isn’t cheap, so blowing upwards of a hundred bucks on an impromptu act of retail therapy simply isn’t smart.
 Don’t worry though – there is a solution!